martenlienen/xresources-theme/README.md

 # .Xresources-theme

-This theme reads its colors from your `~/.Xresources` file, so that you can easily keep your emacs theme in sync with your xterm and other X applications.
+This theme reads its colors from your `~/.Xresources` file so that you can easily keep your emacs theme in sync with your xterm and other X applications.

 ## In Action